auxo86/SimuInfNet/README.md

 # SimuInfNet
 This is a simulator of COVID-19 transmission model constructed by pyvis.
-We can preview the result by adjusting the parameters.
+We can visualize the result by adjusting the parameters.

 FEATURE
 -------